 Web vs email

-Email clients, on the other hand, are far more diverse and much less consistent in what methods they support.
-We outline some popular methods below, but this is a constantly shifting arena, so it's always worth making sure you’re up-to-date on the latest developments.
+Email clients, however, are much more diverse and inconsistent in their support for various methods.
+We outline some popular techniques below, but this is a constantly evolving field, so it's crucial to stay updated on the latest developments.

 Make content responsive on the web